Water Licensing Legacy Data Import

 Water Licensing in OneStop

-On June 2, 2025, the AER will begin to use OneStop to process applications for energy- and mineral-related water use licences (including temporary diversion licences) and water use submissions.
+As of June 2, 2025, the AER will use OneStop to process applications for energy- and mineral-related water use licences (including temporary diversion licences) and water use submissions.
+Criteria for how water use licences are approved under the Water Act remain unchanged.

 Questions:

-We are incorporating a water licence application and authorization process within OneStop for energy- and mineral-related water licence applications and water use submissions.
-This change is in response to the Government of Alberta retiring legacy systems currently used by the AER to process water licence applications.
-Alberta Environment and Protected Areas will continue to use the Digital Regulatory Assurance System (DRAS) to process Water Act applications unrelated to energy or minerals.
+We have incorporated a water licence application and authorization process within OneStop for energy- and mineral-related water licence applications and water use submissions.
+This change was in response to the Government of Alberta retiring legacy systems formerly used by the AER to process water licence applications.
+The water licence approval criteria under the Water Act remain unchanged.

-What Government of Alberta systems are being retired?
+What Government of Alberta systems have retired?

 - Water Act Temporary Diversion Licence Review System (WATERS)